 Division 2 — Functions of Information Commissioner

-63. Functions of Commissioner
+63. Functions

 (1) The main function of the Commissioner is to deal with complaints made under this Part about decisions made by agencies in respect of access applications and applications for amendment of personal information.